HUM-331-Princeton/course/schedule.md

 Watch Part I and Part II of the lecture, posted on Canvas

 #### Pre-Discussion readings:
-- Daniela Bleichmar, “Painting the Aztec Past in Early Colonial Mexico: Translation and Knowledge Production in the Codex Mendoza,” Renaissance Quarterly 72 (Winter 2019): 1362–1415. [posted on canvas]
+- Daniela Bleichmar, “Painting the Aztec Past in Early Colonial Mexico: Translation and Knowledge Production in the Codex Mendoza,” _Renaissance Quarterly_ 72 (Winter 2019): 1362–1415. [posted on canvas]
-- Barbara E. Mundy, “Mapping the Aztec Capital: The 1524 Nuremburg Map of Tenochtitlan, Its Sources and Meanings,” Imago Mundi, vol. 50, no. 1 (1999): 11–33. [posted on canvas]
+- Barbara E. Mundy, “Mapping the Aztec Capital: The 1524 Nuremburg Map of Tenochtitlan, Its Sources and Meanings,” _Imago Mundi_ 50 (1999): 11–33. [posted on canvas]

 ### March 31: Digital Humanities Lab
 #### Pre-Lab Assignment: